pedrooaugusto/speech-to-code/spoken/src/modules/typescript/function_declaration/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a function`:

-1. declare function a
+1. create function a
-2. create function graph 1 arguments
+2. new function number 42 arguments
-3. declare function graph 42 arguments return [expressions]
+3. create function graph 1 arguments returning [expressions]
-4. create function value return [expressions]
+4. create function temp return [expressions]
 5. return [expressions]

 #### Português